LukeZSW/yelp_recommendation_system/README.md

 ## Data
 The original dataset is from [Yelp Dataset](https://www.kaggle.com/yelp-dataset/yelp-dataset).
 I choose some parts of data in the Las Vegas.
 You should download my dataset [here](https://drive.google.com/drive/folders/1fK7sBOSdXSAXyWRCpCpLfP12G56Qg0-z?usp=sharing).
 It contains three json files.
-Then put all the file under yelp_recommendation_system/app/res.
+Then put all files under yelp_recommendation_system/app/res.
 To download and use data, you agree to the [Yelp Dataset Terms of Use](./yelp-dataset-agreement.pdf).